GeoscienceAustralia/DEA-CalVal-Phase2/README.md

 </A>
 , which can be used to check the relative positioning (ie. registration) of drone- and satellite-based imagery.
 Output png files can be found in the PNG directory.
-Source code for the workflows is found in the SOURCE directory.
+Source code for the workflows is found in the SRC directory.
 Flame workflows are found in the WORKFLOWS directory. <P>

-The Speckie directory currently contains data, workflows and output files from the 31st of July, 2020 field campaign.